KUL-recon-lab/course_nucmed_tech/latex/main.md

 Finally, to obtain a dose for a particular case, we need to determine the time-activity curves {math}`A\left(r_{S_j},t\right)` for each organ {math}`r_{S_j}`.
 Currently, this is done by acquiring SPECT or PET scans and manually segmenting the organs in the activity images, or in the corresponding CT images (relying on the spatial alignment produced by the SPECT/CT or PET/CT system).
 The time-activity curve is typically obtained by acquiring a dynamic SPECT or PET scan.
 For tracers with long (physical and biological) half life, some additional scans at later time points may be required.
 A good balance must be found between minimizing the number of scans (and their duration) for optimal patient comfort, and obtaining sufficient samples to reach an acceptable accuracy.
 In single photon emission imaging, some of the SPECT or SPECT/CT scans may be replaced by planar imaging to improve the temporal resolution (early after injection) or to reduce the imaging time (late after injection).

 The anatomical models have been designed for assessing the typical radiation dose associated with diagnostic procedures.
 Because these doses are relatively low, it is assumed that the dose estimates obtained for such average patients are sufficiently accurate for producing clinical guidelines on the activity to be injected for different tracers and imaging tasks.
 Novel tracers are often first characterized in animal experiments.
 If those tests produce good results, they are evaluated in a small group of healthy volunteers, using one or multiple SPECT/CT or PET/CT scans, manual organ delineation and the S-values from the average patient.
 Because organ delineation is extremely time consuming, the delineation is usually restricted to source organs that accumulate a significant amount of activity and target organs that are known to be radiosensitive.
-The resulting radiation doses (in mGy or Gy) can then be converted to an effective dose (in mSv or Sv) by multiplying the energies with the appropriate quality factor Q (table [4](#tab:qualfactor)) and computing the weighted sum of the organ doses [5](#tab:effdose).
+The resulting radiation doses (in mGy or Gy) can then be converted to an effective dose (in mSv or Sv) by multiplying the energies with the appropriate quality factor Q ([](#tab:qualfactor)) and computing the weighted sum of the organ doses [](#tab:effdose).

 Application of such models to compute the required activity for radionuclide therapy is controversial, because the model may deviate strongly from the individual patient.
 However, because no clinical tools are currently available for accurate personalized dosimetry, they are often used for estimating tumor and organ doses in radionuclide therapy as well.
 This is likely to change in the next several years.
 It is found that “deep learning” (using multiple layers of convolutional neural networks or CNNs) is an excellent tool to capture the prior knowledge of experts, and it is increasingly being used for organ segmentation in clinical images.
 In addition, the execution time of Monte Carlo simulation can be decreased from several days to several minutes by implementing them in a clever way on GPU.
 Consequently, personalized dosimetry for radionuclide therapy in clinically acceptable times and with acceptable efforts seems possible.